GuruCharan94/azure-devops-extensions/lighthouse-ci/README.md

 | `LHCI_BUILD_CONTEXT__COMMIT_MESSAGE`     | Inferred from Git                               | `RELEASE_DEFINITIONNAME` - `RELEASE_RELEASENAME` - `RELEASE_ENVIRONMENTNAME`
 | `LHCI_BUILD_CONTEXT__AUTHOR`             | Inferred from Git                               | `RELEASE_RELEASENAME`
 | `LHCI_BUILD_CONTEXT__EXTERNAL_BUILD_URL` | Link to the Executing Build `BUILD_BUILDID`     | `RELEASE_RELEASEWEBURL`

+You can also override the following settings in the build context using variables of the same name in your Build / Release pipeline.

+LHCI_BUILD_CONTEXT__CURRENT_BRANCH
+LHCI_BUILD_CONTEXT__GITHUB_REPO_SLUG

 ## Contact